robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - For Meta Descriptions:
      - Extract the primary keyword and 1-2 semantic variants from the content
      - Write 150-160 characters maximum (Google's display limit)
-     - Include the primary keyword within the first 120 characters
      - Create a compelling value proposition that answers "What's in it for me?"
      - Use active voice and action-oriented language
      - Include emotional triggers or urgency when contextually appropriate